 Visitor guidelines

-Exploring the nature, cultural landscape and meeting the people of the park is an outstanding experience, but we need to remember that we are only guests in this fragile environment.
+Getting to know the nature, the cultural landscape and the people in the park is a great experience, but we must bear in mind that we are only guests in a fragile environment.

-• Whenever possible, use public transport or travel by bike or on foot.
+• If possible, use public transport or a bicycle, or walk the trail.

-• Drones are a source of disturbance for animals and other visitors and should be left at home.
-For a bird’s eye view, hike a trail to one of many panoramic summits.
-Use of drones is not allowed.
+• Drones are a nuisance to animals and other visitors and should be left at home.
+For a bird’s-eye view, use the many mountain trails leading to beautiful viewpoints.
+The use of drones is not allowed.

-• Respect the plants and animals.
-Admire them, but make sure your presence does not disturb their lives, which are as unique as ours.
+• Respect the habitat of plants and animals.
+Admire them without disturbing their stories, which are as unique as your own.

-• Enjoy clear starry nights from a bench outside the mountain huts and lodges, shelters and bivouacs.
-Camping or bivouacking outside designated areas is not permitted
+• Experience clear, star-studded nights on the benches of mountain huts, shelters and bivouacs.
+Camping and bivouacking outside designated areas is not allowed.

-• Caravans, campers and campervans may be parked overnight at designated car parks and campsites that provide all the necessary facilities.
+• Caravans, motorhomes and other motorised vehicles used for living purposes may be parked at night in designated car parks and campsites with all the necessary facilities to take care of them.

 Principles: